pgosar/OOO_Pipeline/README.md

  - imem simply contains the instruction memory (1 page, pagesize = 4096B) while dmem contains 4 pages (1 page imem, 1 page rodata, 2 pages ram)
     * [FIXED] note: upon writing this readme, I realized it might be written to support only 3 pages.
 This is an easy fix, just fixing the address widths and RAM size
     * the dmem includes the instruction memory simply for convenient addressing (no need to offset mem accesses)
+ - another note: currently the Makefile only contains clang compilation.
+This shouldn't be an issue if you are using a mac (or have clang at all).
+Otherwise, we need to make an nasm version with the right flags to compile and not link, then use ld to link (linker script should still work).